TanStack/table/README.md

 />
 ```

+If used, **a callback prop must return an valid object**, even if it's an empty one.

 These callbacks are executed with each render of the element with four parameters:
  1. Table State
  2. RowInfo (undefined if not applicable)